 The gift tax “annual exclusion amount” means that you can give up to $15,000 per year to as many individuals as you want without filing a gift tax return.
 You can exclude that $15,000 from a gift tax return.
 But what happens if you give more than $15,000 to someone?

 Here’s an example: Let’s say John’s assets are worth $11.15 million, which is below the $11.18 million estate tax exemption amount.
-If he died right now, his estate would owe no estate taxes.
+If he died today, his estate would owe no estate taxes.

-Rather, his estate tax exemption is reduced by $100,000 — the amount he gave over the annual exclusion.
-So if he dies the day after the gift, his remaining estate tax exemption would be $11.08 million.
-That means he would owe estate taxes on $70,000 of his estate.
+Rather, his combined estate and gift tax exemption is reduced by $100,000 — the amount he gave over the annual exclusion.
+So if he dies later, his remaining estate tax exemption would be $11.08 million.
+That means if his estate is worth $11.15 million at his death, he would owe estate taxes on $70,000 ($11.15 million - $11.08 million) of his estate.

 Confused yet?
 That’s okay.
 It’s confusing for everyone.
 And it’s really not even as simple as the above explanation makes it out to be.